oneapi-src/oneDNN/tests/benchdnn/doc/driver_ip.md

                mb112ic2048_ih1iw1_oc1000_n"resnet:ip1"
 ```

-More examples with different driver options can be found at
+More examples with different driver options can be found at inputs/ip/test_***.
-inputs/ip/test_ip_all.
-Examples with different driver descriptors can be found
+Examples with different problem descriptors can be found at
-at inputs/ip/ip_***.
-Examples with different benchdnn options can be found at
+inputs/ip/shapes_***.
+Examples with different benchdnn common options can be
-driver_conv.md.
+found at driver_conv.md.